-Animal Charities and Shelters
+Donating – Animal Charities and Shelters

 Animal shelters need duvets and blankets, sometimes pillows and cushions for smaller pets, to give their dogs and cats some soft and warm comfort in their pens when waiting to be rehomed and towels for everyday needs when caring for the animals.

-Charity shops and shelters do have limited space and may only take these donated items infrequently, so it’s best to call ahead and find out what their current space allocation is like, rather than turning up at their premises with a huge bundle and being rejected.
+Pet charity shops and shelters do have limited space and may only take these donated items infrequently, so it’s best to call ahead and find out what their current space allocation is like, rather than turning up at their premises with a huge bundle and being rejected.
 Something they do not like doing but need to from time to time.